Sechelt language: Modern era

-In 2014, the Coastal Corridor Consortium, "an entity made up of board members from First Nations and educational partners to improve aboriginal access to and performance in postsecondary education and training", created a Sechelt Nation language certificate.
+In 2014, the Coastal Corridor Consortium, "an entity made up of board members from First Nations and educational partners to improve aboriginal access to and performance in postsecondary education and training", created a Sechelt Nation language certificate that is offered at Capilano University Sunshine Coast Campus in Sechelt.

-Sechelt is most closely related to Squamish, Halkomelem, and the Nooksack.

-Although critically endangered, the Sechelt people, with help from others, have reclaimed 603 phrases and 5659 words in total and have a published dictionary and grammar.
+As of 2019, only two elderly fluent speakers remained.
+Many teachers are working with children and adults to revitalize the language in local schools, from preschool to post-secondary.
+Both University of British Columbia and Capilano University offer Sechelt language courses, along with Kinnikinnick Elementary School and Chatelech Secondary School.

 Phonology

 Consonants

-For those IPA symbols that do not match their orthographic counterparts the orthographic representation is in brackets.
+For those IPA symbols that do not match their orthographic counterparts, the orthographic representation is in brackets.
 This is based on the alphabet created by Randy Bouchard in 1977.

 Vowels

 The four vowels have numerous allophones when in certain phonetic contexts.

 When the /i/ is between voiced back consonants and /ʔ/ it is realized as [e], while when it is between two other consonants it is realized as [i].
 If it is between a combination of the two groups it is realized as a vowel in between [i] and [e], usually closer to [e].
 The vowel is also realized as [e] when the syllable is unstressed.

 The /ə/ is realized as [ɪ] when after ⟨y, ch, ch', sh, k, k'⟩.
-After consonants with lip rounding it is realized as [ʊ], and after ⟨h, k, k', m, p', t', tl', x, ʔ⟩ it is realized as [ʌ].
+After consonants with lip rounding it is realized as [ʊ], and after ⟨h, k, ḵ', m, p', t', tl', x̱, ʔ⟩ it is realized as [ʌ].
 When /ə/ is in an unstressed syllable between two voiceless consonants it is also voiceless.

 The /o/ is realized as a [u] when preceded or followed by a consonant with lip rounding.

 The /a/ is realized as [ɒ] when preceded by a consonant with lip rounding and realized as [æ] after the consonants ⟨y, ch, ch', sh, k, k'⟩.

-The vowels may also be subject for lengthening, but this is purely for rhetorical purposes.The longer a vowel is held, the more emphatic or dramatic the intended meaning is.
+The vowels may also be subject for lengthening, but this is purely for rhetorical purposes.
+The longer a vowel is held, the more emphatic or dramatic the intended meaning is.

-Stress and Syllable Structure
+Stress and syllable structure

 All Sechelt words have at least one stressed syllable, but some words have stress on every syllable.
 This gives the language its characteristic "choppy" cadence.

-In Sechelt no word can start with a vowel and there can never be two vowel sounds in a row.
-The glottal stop is used at the beginning of all words that do not start with any other consonant.
-The glottal stop is also often inserted between the two vowels at the end of a word root and beginning of a suffix.
-Another solution for these two vowels in a row is the deletion of whichever one is unstressed.
+In Sechelt, no word can start with a vowel.
+The glottal stop is used at the beginning of words that would otherwise start with vowels.
+Further, there can never be two vowel sounds in a row.
+The glottal stop is often inserted between the two consecutive vowels, such as at the end of a word root and beginning of a suffix.
+Another solution for consecutive vowels is to omit whichever vowel is unstressed.